ahandsel/debugging_log/Ruby.md

-# Instal Ruby on MacOS with Version Manger
+# Install Ruby on macOS with Version Manager

 ## Outline <!-- omit in toc -->
 * [brew install rbenv](#brew-install-rbenv)